exo-cesm/CESM2.1.3/O2_Earth_analogues/README.md

 | 1% PAL LBC        | 0.010                  | See table below            | Fixed at 280 ppmv   | Modern day Sun  |
 | 1% PAL SRB + LBC  | 0.010                  | See table below            | Fixed at 280 ppmv   | Modern day Sun  |

-knitr::kable(top_gap,
-             caption = "The first 6 rows of the dataset, gapminder")

-Table: Table shwoing

 For the simulations labelled with LBC, the following lower boundary conditions were used: